lukasjuhas/wc-label-replacer/readme.txt

 > <strong>Development on GitHub</strong><br>
 > The development of WooCommerce Label Replacer [takes place on GitHub](https://github.com/lukasjuhas/wc-label-replacer).
 Bugs and pull requests are welcomed there.

-<strong>Development continues and over the time will bring many features and improvements.
-Please don't hesitate to submit suggestions or feedback either through github, support plugin page or contact link listed in the plugin.</strong>

 == Installation ==

 1. Upload `wc-label-replacer` to the `/wp-content/plugins/` directory